aguilarm/mikaaguilar.com/content/posts/work-logs.md

 draft: false
 ---

-At any moment, I tend to have quite a few things that need my attention in some way.
+At any moment, I tend to have quite a few things that need my attention.
 I've found that I'll need to context switch several times during the day - from answering a question to attending a meeting or checking in on a long-running process.